 OUR RELIEF PROJECTS

 The onset of the COVID-19 pandemic has had a massive impact in India.
-Rated as the second highest country for infections globally, millions of people have suffered during recent months.
-Pandita Ramabai Mukti Mission (PRMM) felt a responsibility not only to keep the large Mukti community safe but to also respond to the challenges which confronted them right on their own doorstep.
+India is rated as the second highest country for infections globally, millions of people have suffered during the pandemic so far.
+Pandita Ramabai Mukti Mission (PRMM) felt a responsibility not only to keep the large Mukti community safe, but to also respond to the challenges which confronted them right on their own doorstep.
 PRMM continues to offer relief to many in the local community and nearby villages who are desperately feeling the effects of food shortages and medical supplies.

 The monsoon season often brings with it flooding, landslides and distress for communities high in the tea estates of Sri Lanka.
 Flooding also occurs in the low lying areas of Colombo bringing disaster to these slum communities.
 Wings of Hope has been able to provide some relief each time this occurs with food parcels and other basic necessities of life.
 Families are so grateful for this assistance in their time of need.